mhammond/application-services/docs/adr/0008-sync-payload-evolution.md

 * The most naive approach here would not meet the needs of Firefox in the future.

-* A complicated system where we started creating new payload and new collections (ie, freezing "old" schemas but then creating "new" schemas only understood by newer clients) could not be conceived in a way that still met the requirements, particularly around data-loss for older clients.
+* A complicated system where we started creating new payloads and new collections (ie, freezing "old" schemas but then creating "new" schemas only understood by newer clients) could not be conceived in a way that still met the requirements, particularly around data-loss for older clients.
 For example, adding a credit-card